 For example, if you’re looking for a cost-effective offshore destination Central Europe could be the right solution.
 They offer a high-quality service for a competitive price.

-If you want to know more about software development costs in Europe, check our article reviewing it in detail.
+If you want to know more about IT outsourcing Eastern Europe, check our article reviewing it in detail.

 We’ve analyzed IT consulting billing rates in different countries, including in-demand outsourcing destinations like Western and Central Europe.
 Prices are taken from UpWork, Clutch, and GoodFirms platforms.